woodstr/msc-thesis/README.md

 The training process for the hourglass has become longer due to the use of YOLO _during_ training, but will hopefully yield more consistent results that previous stacked hourglasses.

 # Week 10 - 10 april 2025
+## Goals
+### YOLO Improvement :on:
+Yucheng proposed that if we alter the loss calculation of the YOLO rotation to be clamped between 0-90, we can have the model be uninterested in terms of rotations of 90, 180, 270 degrees etc., and learn the bounding boxes better.
+E.g. the angle 91 would become 1, and 180 would become 90.

+To make this change I will have to delve into the YOLO code and find where I can change this loss calculation.
+I may have to set up the yolo files locally, which could be a pain.

+### YOLO class changes :on:
+We can further utilize the YOLO model by involving class predictions for whether a DMC is laser or dot-peen marked.
+This is an easy change and just involves going through the annotations in roboflow again.

+## Outcome of Week
+TBD

 # Week 11 - 17 april 2025
 # Week 12 - 24 april 2025
 # Week 13 - 1 may 2025